abourdon/powerapi-akka/formulae/formula-cpu-dvfs/README.md

-# General implementation for the PowerAPI CPU Formula module
+# DVFS implementation of the PowerAPI CPU Formula module

 ## Presentation